 Gluten free, Vegan

-- 2 tbsp Almonds + Pumpkin Seeds chopped
+- 2 tablespoon Almonds + Pumpkin Seeds chopped

 - Soak pitted dates in hot water for 1 hour or until it softens.